 SS.
 Almost from the start of my career, I have been arguing that there is no, single, monolithic notion of validity and of logical consequence.
 These are more like cluster concepts that can be sharpened in various ways.
 First-order logic is a good model of the deductive aspects of consequence, related to correct inference and consistency in reasoning.
 Second-order logic, and other model-theoretic studies, focus more on the semantic side.
 As above, I take it as a sort of data point that mathematicians do understand - univocally - certain notions, such as finitude, minimal closure, well-foundedness, countability, and the like.
-So any semantic aspects of the intuitive notion can presuppose that these notions are unequivocal.
+So any semantics-based logic should recapitulate such notions.
+Any logic that is aimed at the semantic aspects of the intuitive notion can presuppose that these notions are unequivocal.
 Of course, this is not to say that logic somehow justifies our belief that these notions are univocal, and well-understood.
 It is part of the anti-foundationalist approach that there is no non-mathematical justification to be had.